 When is Dress in Blue Day?
 National Dress in Blue Day is celebrated each year on the first Friday of March.
 In 2014, the 6th Annual National Dress in Blue Day will be on Friday, March 7th.
 If that day doesn't work for you, don't worry!
 You can hold a Dress in Blue Day fundraiser or event any time in March!

-The Colon Cancer Alliance (CCA) first launched the Dress in Blue Day program in 2009 to bring national attention to colon cancer and to celebrate the courage of those affected by this disease.
-Today, individuals, businesses and community groups across the country participate in Dress in Blue Day by wearing blue and encouraging others to do the same.
-By "going blue," we hope to raise public awareness and educate people the (sometimes surprising) facts about colon cancer and how they can reduce their risk of the disease.
+The Colon Cancer Alliance first launched the National Dress in Blue Day program in 2009 to bring national attention to colon cancer and to celebrate the courage of those affected by this disease.
+Today, individuals, businesses and community groups across the country participate in National Dress in Blue Day by wearing blue and encouraging others to do the same.
+By "going blue," we hope to raise public awareness and educate people on the facts about colon cancer and how they can reduce their risk of the disease.
+Get involved!